Benefits of Using a Water Softener

 Soft water helps water flow freely in plumbing.
 Hard water causes mineral deposits to gather in your pipes and fixtures.
 This can lead to clogs and reduced water pressure.

-Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
-Soft water maintains the brilliance and full flow for faucets and showerheads, nearly as well as the day they were put in.
+Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
+Soft water keeps the brilliance and full flow for faucets and showerheads, nearly as well as the day they were put in.

 Soft water is lacks minerals.
-It doesn’t leave deposits in pipes or constrict water flow in fixtures.
+It doesn’t cause deposits in pipes or constrict water flow in fixtures.

 Over time, hard water can cause minerals to accumulate in your washing machine and dishwasher.

-The mineral deposits in hard water make limescale when they get hot.
+The mineral deposits in hard water make limescale when heated.
 This can cover the heating elements in your appliances, reducing life span and efficiency.

-As a result, your appliances may need frequent fixes or need to be swapped out earlier.
+As a result, your appliances may need regular fixes or need to be swapped out ahead of time.